leoshen999/LR2RivalRanking/README.md

 The rival data is saved in ```%APPDATA%\LR2RR```.
 You can delete this folder if you want to clean the previous saved data.

-If the program is not closed correctly, it may cause connection error to LR2IR.
+If the program is not closed correctly, it may cause connection error to LR2 server.
 When the problem happens, just turn on LR2RR and close it again.
 If it's still not solved, please check your hosts setting.
 (```%SystemRoot%\System32\drivers\etc\hosts```)